yue4u/charcoal.mini/README.md

 [![npm version](https://badge.fury.io/js/charcoal.mini.svg)](https://badge.fury.io/js/charcoal.mini)

 > **Note**
-> This is a not a official product and highly experimental.
+> This is not an official product and highly experimental.

 CSS only library for easy styling